edgexfoundry/edgex-docs/docs_src/microservices/application/Configuration.md

 === "Custom Structured Configuration"

     Custom Application Services can define their own custom structured configuration section in the `configuration.yaml` file.
-Any additional sections in the configuration file are ignore by the SDK when it parses the file for the SDK defined sections.
+Any additional sections in the configuration file are ignored by the SDK when it parses the file for the SDK defined sections.
 See the [Custom Configuration](sdk/details/CustomConfiguration.md) section of the SDK documentation for more details.